SAP-samples/teched2025-IN160/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/0_5.png)

 ## 2. Publishing new order event using Event Mesh in SAP Integration Suite

-## Create package

 1. Login to SAP Integration Suite and create a package: navigate to **Design>Integrations and APIs** and click **Create**.